viash-io/civ6_pipeline/README.md

 Multiplayer games can take a few hours to finish – anywhere between 2 to 10 hours, depending on who you’re playing with.
-That’s why a perfect way of closing a session of Civilization V is by being able to watch a ‘postgame map replay’ of which owner owned which time at any given point in time.
+That’s why a perfect way of closing a session of Civilization V is by being able to watch a ‘postgame map replay’ of which owner owned which tile at any given point in time.

 [![](docs/images/civ5_victory_.png)](docs/images/civ5_victory_.webm)